L

 There are little to no significant year-round populations of the least flycatcher in the western hemisphere.
 During their nonbreeding season, they are found in the southernmost areas of their range.
 This includes southern Florida, coastal and southern Mexico, and Central America.

 They are long-distance migrants.
-During their migratory period between breeding seasons, they can be spotted through central Mexico and the central and eastern United States.
+During their migratory period between breeding seasons, they can be spotted throughout central Mexico and the central and eastern United States.
 Much of their breeding range lies in the northernmost United States and Canada.

-Insects make up the largest portion of the least flycatcher’s diet.
+Insects make up the largest portion of the Least Flycatcher’s diet.
 They are known to catch their prey either midair or by plucking them off vegetation.
 While insects are the main component of their diet, least flycatchers may occasionally eat plant materials as well.

 What Does the Least Flycatcher Eat?

 Least flycatchers eat a wide variety of insects that are common to their native areas.
-This includes ants, beetles, butterflies, flies, and leaf hoppers.
+This includes ants, beetles, butterflies, flies, and leafhoppers.
 Nesting material has shown that they may also hunt dragonflies.

 For the vegetative part of their diets, least flycatchers will eat blackberries, elderberries, and the seeds of different grasses.

-Least Flycatcher Predators and Threats
+Predators and Threats

-One of the largest threats to the least flycatcher population is disturbances in the forests they inhabit.
+One of the biggest threats to the least flycatcher population is disturbances in the forests they inhabit.
 This can be both human-influenced, such as logging, or natural, such as excessive grazing from animals like deer.
 The main characteristic of these disturbances is that they either change the forest canopy or result in large clearings.

 What Eats the Least Flycatcher?

-Least Flycatcher Reproduction, Babies, and Lifespan
+Reproduction, Babies, and Lifespan

 Least flycatchers nest in clusters once they reach their breeding grounds.
 They are not monogamous species.
 Instead, they participate in a mating style known as extra-pair matings.
 This means that males and females will find other mates outside of their initial pairing.
 Cluster nesting is thought to aid in the search for mates and in adding protection for nests inside the cluster.

 The female will lay three to five eggs.
 Four eggs are the most common number per brood.
 The female incubates the eggs for 13 to 16 days while the male defends the territory and brings food to the nest.
 Once the young hatch, they are completely helpless.
 It takes 12 to 17 days for them to fledge and fly for the first time.
-In the meanwhile, both parents will take turns bringing food to the young least flycatchers.
+In the meantime, both parents will take turns bringing food to the young least flycatchers.
 This will also continue for up to three weeks after the young fledge.

 The oldest least flycatcher known in the wild was at least 8 years old.

-Least Flycatcher Population
+Population

 The least flycatcher is a species of least concern.
 They have a relatively healthy population throughout their range, although it has declined nearly by half in the past half-century.
 There are an estimated 27 million adult individuals.

-View all 98 animals that start with L
+View all 130 animals that start with L

 About the Author